github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - The fourth value **execute** is the method name.
 - The fifth value **(String)** is the method input type signature.

-For most practical purposes the sixth value is not relevant.
+The sixth value is only relevant internally and can be omitted in most use cases.
 The remaining values are used to define the **access path**, the **kind**, and the **provenance** (origin) of the sink.

 - The seventh value **Argument[0]** is the **access path** to the first argument passed to the method, which means that this is the location of the sink.
 - The eighth value **sql** is the kind of the sink.
 The sink kind is used to define the queries where the sink is in scope.
 In this case - the SQL injection queries.
 - The ninth value **manual** is the provenance of the sink, which is used to identify the origin of the sink.

 Example: Taint source from the **java.net** package.